doamaral/ruby-rspec-selenium-capybara/README.md

 # ruby-rspec-selenium-capybara

 Incrementing test project with Capybara.
-Although Capybara is not required to automate ui tests, it has a greate DSL that might boost our experience scripting automate tests.
+Although Capybara is not required to automate ui tests, it has a great DSL that might boost our experience scripting automate tests.

 ## Initial project structure